 Remark 12.5.
 Shelah calls such an NF a nonforking relation which respects \mathfrak{s} ([She09, Definition II.6.1]).
-While there are similarities with our definition of a good ($\leq \lambda$)-frame, note that NF is only defined for models while we would like to make it into a relation taking arbitrary sets of size less than or equal to λ on the left hand side.
+While there are similarities with this paper's definition of a good ($\leq \lambda$)-frame, note that NF is only defined for types of models while we would like to make it into a relation for arbitrary types of length at most λ .